XconTechnology/emchub/replit.md

     - Single discount field at checkout (supports both discount and cash coupons)
     - Coupon analytics and redemption tracking for vendors and admins
     - Integration with order system to record usage history
+    - Admin can view coupon details in product approval modal for informed decision-making
   - **Management Pages**:
-    - Vendor dashboard: Create, edit, view status of vendor coupons
+    - Vendor dashboard: Create, edit, view status of vendor coupons (locked after approval)
     - Admin dashboard: Create admin coupons, approve/reject vendor coupons, view all coupons with filters
 - **Admin Vendors Tab**: Dedicated admin page (`/admin/vendors`) to view and manage all verified vendors with:
   - List of all users with vendor role